-- 1. The discharges and work shall not cause the impact of greater than one (1) acre of waters of the United States for each single and complete project.
-"Impact of waters of the United States" is defined as "waters of the United States that are permanently or temporarily adversely affected by filling, flooding, excavation, or drainage because of the regulated activity." - 2.
-Conversion of wetlands to open water due to dredging cannot exceed 0.5 acres. - 3.
-Adverse impacts to waters of the United States, including wetlands, shall be avoided and minimized to the extent practicable. - 4.
-All fills and structures authorized by this RGP must comply with the General Conditions contained in Appendix A. - Compensatory mitigation shall be provided for unavoidable adverse impacts to waters of the United States, including wetlands, when appropriate and practicable.
+- 1. The discharges and work shall not cause the loss of greater than one (1) acre of waters of the United States for each single and complete project.
+"Loss of waters of the United States" is defined as "waters of the United States that are permanently adversely affected by filling, flooding, excavation, or drainage because of the regulated activity." - 2.
+Adverse impacts to waters of the United States, including wetlands, shall be avoided and minimized to the extent practicable. - 3.
+All fills and structures authorized by this RGP must comply with the General Conditions contained in Appendix A. - 4.
+Compensatory mitigation shall be provided for unavoidable loss and impacts/adverse effects to waters of the United States, including wetlands, when in excess of 0.1 acres and appropriate and practicable.
 Conversion of wetlands to open water due to dredging shall be mitigated.
-See Appendix D for details. - 6.
-Preconstruction Notification (PCN): Prior to construction, a prospective permittee must notify the USACE of the proposed work, in accordance with the requirements of the "Preconstruction Notifications" as detailed in Appendix E. Prior to construction, a prospective permittee must notify the USACE in accordance with the requirements of the PCN Submittal section below if the discharge or work would: - a) involve a Section 10 water (except for Toledo Bend Reservoir provided actions are authorized by the Sabine River Authority of Texas and/or Louisiana in accordance with their Shoreline Management Plan); - b) cause the loss of greater than 1/10 acre of waters of the U.S. "Loss of waters of the U.S." is defined as waters of the U.S. that are filled or permanently adversely affected by flooding, excavation, or drainage as a result of the regulated activity; - c) result in the loss of wetlands or littoral zone; - d) result in permanent or temporary adverse effects to forested wetlands (e.g., clearing of trees in forested wetland); - e) have the potential to affect, or be in the vicinity of, or be in designated critical habitat of, a species listed, or proposed for listing, as threatened or endangered in the Endangered Species Act (except for Toledo Bend Reservoir provided actions are authorized by the Sabine River Authority of Texas and/or Louisiana in accordance with their Shoreline Management Plan);
+See Appendix D for details concerning compensatory mitigation and restoration plans. - 5.
+Preconstruction Notification: Prior to construction, a prospective permittee must notify the USACE of the proposed work, in accordance with the requirements of the "Preconstruction Notification" as detailed in Appendix F.